jenfoxbot/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_PortentaH7/README.md

 1. Open the Arduino IDE.

+1. Install the Azure SDK for Embedded C library.

+    - Navigate to **Tools > Manage Libraries**.
+    - Search for the **'azure-sdk-for-c'** library.
+Install the latest version.

-1. Install Mbed OS Portenta board support in the Arduino IDE.
+1. Install Arduino Mbed OS Portenta board support in the Arduino IDE.
 [Full instructions can be found here.](https://docs.arduino.cc/software/ide-v1/tutorials/getting-started/cores/arduino-mbed_portenta)

     - Navigate to **Tools > Board > Board Manager**
     - Search for 'Portenta' and install the **Arduino Mbed OS Portenta Boards** core.